Armed Security in Ireland: What’s Legal and What’s Best Practice

 That’s why at VIS Protection, we insist that every operative holds both: an SIA Close Protection licence and a PSA licence.
 This ensures our team meets the UK’s rigorous training standards while also being legally licensed to operate in Ireland.

-Is armed security ever necessary in Ireland?
+Do you need armed security in Ireland?

 It’s natural to assume that “more visible force” means “more safety.”
 But in Ireland, introducing firearms into a private security detail can actually increase risk.